 What are the involved commands?
 Here’s an example:

 - Clone the full repository once: ‘git clone’

 - Activate the feature: ‘git config core.sparsecheckout true’

 - Add folders that are needed explicitly, ignoring assets folders:

-Another way to handle huge binary asset folders is to split those into a separate repository and pull the assets in your main project using submodules.
-This gives you a way a way to control when you update the assets.
-See more on submodules in these posts: core concept and tips and
+Another way to handle huge binary asset folders is to split those into a separate repository and pull the assets in your main project using Git submodules.
+This gives you a way to control when you update the assets.
+See more on submodules in these posts: Git submodules core concept and tips, and alternatives to Git submodules.

-If you go the way of the submodules way you might want to checkout the complexities of handling project dependencies, since some of the possible approaches to the huge binaries problem might be helped by the approaches I mention there.
+If you go with submodules, you might want to check out my post on the complexities of handling project dependencies.
+Some of the solutions for managing huge binaries might be helped by the approaches I mention there.

-Don’t give up the fantastic capabilities of git just because you have a huge repository history or huge assets.
+Don’t give up the fantastic capabilities of Git just because you have a big repository history or huge files.
 There are workable solutions to both problems.

 Check out the other articles I linked to above for more info on submodules, project dependencies, and Git LFS.
 And for refreshers on commands and workflow, our Git microsite has loads of tutorials.
 Happy coding!